erasmus-without-paper/ewp-specs-architecture/README.md

    re-fetch the fresh data whenever it is actually needed.

  * If you prefer keeping the data in the database, then you might keep a "last confirmed" date along with it.
-Once the date get old, you may run a background worker to refresh the stale data.
-It is recommended to do this during the server night-time hours, and make use of the optimization features such as the `modified_since` parameters (if present).
+Once the date gets old, you may run a background worker to refresh the stale data.
+It is recommended to do this during the server nighttime hours, and make use of the optimization features such as the `modified_since` parameters (if present).

  * Regardless of which of the two methods above you choose, it is also